zanminkian/web-ide/README.md

 > Q: Some shortcuts conflict between web-vscode and the browser.
 How can I avoid this?

-A: Convert web-vscode into a Progressive Web App (PWA).
+A: Convert this web vscode into a Progressive Web App (PWA).

 > Q: Some extensions, which use iframes to render their UI, don't work properly, like `git graph`.
 How can I fix this?